About Wayfinding

 What you can expect

-Clients often describe therapy at Wayfinding as:
+Clients often describe this work as:

-• Calm, focused, and emotionally safe
+• Calm, focused, and emotionally steady

 • Insightful without being overwhelming